GlobalManagement/MuhammadElshoura/README.md

-- 👋 Hi, I’m @MarchalMuhammadSulaiman
+- 👋 Hi, I’m @MuhammadAdam
-- 👀 I’m interested in Gaining professional Skills
+- 👀 I’m interested in Gaining professional Skills related to physical, mental, and spirtual domains
-- 🌱 I’m currently learning Brain Coding
+- 🌱 I’m currently part of the Worlds Wide Webs
-- 💞️ I’m looking to collaborate on Global Management
+- 💞️ I’m looking to collaborate on Our united Nature beings
-- 📫 How to reach me https://www.YouTube/c/LogicTube
+- 📫 How to reach me.
+Any place at Any time

 <!---
 MarchalMuhammadSulaiman/MarchalMuhammadSulaiman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.